starry-shivam/server-monitor-bot/README.md

 # Server Monitor Bot

-Telegram bot for server monitoring and managing my homeserver. **Intended for personal use only, No issues/PR accepted**.
+Telegram bot for monitoring and managing my homeserver. **Intended for personal use only.
+No issues or PRs accepted.**

-## What It Does

-- Shows system and container status
-- Runs restricted maintenance actions
-- Supports scheduled background jobs
-- Loads features dynamically, so modules can be enabled or disabled cleanly

 ## Commands